imankulov/pickle-compat/README.md

 'Hello world'
 ```

 All of a sudden, things start to get broken in the most unexpected places.
-For example, Python3 fails to unpickle Python2's datetime, spitting the scariest issue of any Python developer, a UnicodeDecodeError.
+For example, Python 3 fails to unpickle Python 2's datetime, spitting the scariest issue of any Python developer, a UnicodeDecodeError.

 ```bash
 $ python2 -c 'import pickle, datetime; print pickle.dumps(datetime.datetime.utcnow())' | python3 -c 'import pickle, sys; print(repr(pickle.load(sys.stdin.buffer)))'